 - American Society for Horticultural Science Annual Conference

 Election of secretary.
-Jeremy Edwards of University of Florida was nominated to be the new secretary of the working group.
-The members present unanimously voted to elect Jeremy to this position.
+Dilip Panthee of NC State University was nominated to be the new secretary of the working group.
+The members present unanimously voted to elect Dilip to this position.

 Prepared by Secretary Beiquan Mou.